openstack/sushy-tools/README.rst

 actually control VM instances simulating bare metal hardware.
-However some of the Redfish commands just return static content never touching the virtualization backend and, for that matter, virtual Redfish BMC is similar to the static Redfish responser.
+However some of the Redfish commands just return static content never touching the virtualization backend and, for that matter, virtual Redfish BMC is similar to the static Redfish responder.

 * Free software: Apache license
 * Documentation: https://docs.openstack.org/sushy-tools